ferdisap/PTDI_techpub/resources/notes/alert/beforeDeleteCsdbObject.md

 Are you sure want to delete this CSDB Object ``${filename}`` ?

-The deleted object can be resotre from deletion menu.
+The deleted object can be restore from deletion menu.